|

 choy and parsnips.)

-When we first moved to the farm, a friend sent us a
+When we first moved to the farm, a friend

 postcard to "welcome" us to our new place.
 She addressed it to "Conni